zahrael97/BreastCancer_Classsification/README.md

 Logistic regression is a classification algorithm used to assign observations to a discrete set of classes.
 Some of the examples of classification problems are Email spam or not spam, Online transactions Fraud or not Fraud, Tumor Malignant or Benign.
 Logistic regression transforms its output using the logistic sigmoid function to return a probability value.

-I got data from a github reposatory but I lost the link to it once i find it i will link it bellow .
+I got data from a github repo but I lost the link to it once i find it i will link it bellow .